|

 -x, --exclude regex

-A regular expression which excludes files from being compared
+A regular expression that excludes files from being compared

 -X, --respect-xattrs